droonga/log-search/README.md

  2. Run `logger (message)` like `logger foobar` on your terminal console.
  3. Reload the admin page.
 Then you'll see a new `Logs` table automatically created by log-search system.

+## How to configure log-search system to work with Droonga

+Use `droonga-engine` and `droonga-http-server` instead of `groonga`.
+Then the log-search system automatically uses the Droonga cluster as its backend.

 ## How to construct nodes with Ubuntu server

 Descriptions in the page above is written for CentOS servers.